 Collage art is very different from painting: it is a question of nuances and the result depends on the availability of necessary raw material: stacks of old newspapers and magazines bought in second- hand shops.

-Tiny scraps of colorful paper are meticulously layered, one next to the other, to produce a large size portrait, each different, each unique but all full of emotions.
+Tiny scraps of colourful paper are meticulously layered, one next to the other to achieve a large size portrait, each different, each unique but all full of emotions.
 The original image disappears but the feeling remains.

 Those massive collages are hits amongst art collectors.

-Virut’s pieces hang on walls of art galleries and private homes around the globe: America; China; France; Hong Kong; India; Italy; Malaysia; Netherlands… the list goes on.
+Virut’s pieces hang on walls of art galleries and private homes around the world: America; China; France; India; Italy; Malaysia; Netherlands… the list goes on.

 His artworks are among others in possession of prestigious worldwide collections such as that of Italian fashion giant Luciano Benetton or Chinese top-model Liu Dan.

-So his art in all those places, admired by so many people, satisfies Virut’s best wish as an artist: immortality.
+With that being said, his art displayed in a variety of locations, admired by so many people across the world, satisfies Virut’s best wish as an artist: immortality.